bodo-ai/Bodo/docs/development/install.rst

 A command line for running the Pi example on 4 cores::

     mpiexec -n 4 python examples/pi.py
+If you run into gethostbyname failed error, try `this <https://stackoverflow.com/questions/23112515/mpich2-gethostbyname-failed>`_

 Running unit tests::

     conda install pytest